UTHINKUKNOWME/CEHv10StudyGuide/1-Essential-Knowledge.md

       - *Integrity* - Ensures that only participants know when assets and processes change
       - *Alarm*  - Notifies participants when interactions occur

+- **CFAA** - "Computer Fraud and Abuse Act" Enacted in 1986 and addresses hacking activities
 - **ISO 27001** - Security standard based on the British BS7799 standard, focuses on security governance
 - **NIST-800-53** -  Catalogs security and privacy controls for federal information systems, created to help implementation of FISMA
 - **ISO 27002 AND 17799** - Based on BS799 but focuses on security objectives and provides security controls based on industry best practice
 - **FISMA** - "Federal Information Security Modernization Ac Of 2002" A law updated in 2004 to codify the authority of the Department of Homeland Security with regard to implementation of information security policies
 - **FITARA** - "Federal Information Technology Acquisition Reform Act" A 2013 bill that was intended to change the framework that determines how the US GOV purchases technology
 - **HIPAA** - "Health Insurance Portability and Accountability Act" a law that set's privacy standards to protect patient medical records and health information shared between doctors, hospitals and insurance providers
 - **PCI-DSS**  - "Payment Card Industry Data Security Standard" Standard for organizations handling Credit Cards, ATM cards and other POS cards
 - **COBIT** - "Control Object for Information and Related Technology" IT Governance framework and toolset, created by ISACA and ITGI
 - **SOX** - "Sarbanes-Oxley Act" Law that requires publicly traded companies to submit to independent audits and to properly disclose financial information

-- **GLBA** - "U.S Gramm-Leach-Bliley Act" Law that protects the confidentiality and integrity of personal information that is collected by financial institutions.
+- **GLBA** - "U.S Gramm-Leach-Bliley Act" Law that protects the confidentiality and integrity of personal information that is collected by financial institutions
 - **CSIRT** - "Computer Security Incident Response Team" CSIRT provided a single point of contact when reporting computer security incidents
 - **ITIL** - "Information Technology Infrastructure Library" - An operational framework developed in the '80s that standardizes IT management procedures

 ### <u>Controls</u>

-- **Directive** - Also known as procedural controls because they deal with company procedures such as security policies, operations plans, and guidelines.
+- **Directive** - Also known as procedural controls because they deal with company procedures such as security policies, operations plans, and guidelines
-- **Deterrent** - Controls that are used to dissuade potential attackers, such as signs that warn possible attackers about the alarm system and monitoring in place.
+- **Deterrent** - Controls that are used to dissuade potential attackers, such as signs that warn possible attackers about the alarm system and monitoring in place
 - **Preventive**  - Controls used to stop potential attacks by preventing users from performing specific actions, such as encryption and authentication
 - **Compensating** - Controls used to supplement directive controls, such as administrator reviewing logs files for violations of company policy
 - **Detective** -  Controls used to monitor and alert on malicious or unauthorized activity, such as IDS's and CCTV feeds monitored in real life